Catherine or Cate

 And as Tom walked past the entrance to Knockturn Alley he saw the biggest change of all.
 There were buildings down the unsavoury side street that had been rebuilt to look the same as those rebuilt in the alley.
 As he wandered Tom noticed that all the new buildings had purpose.
 One building was labelled a refuge for werewolves and in the ground floor office was a business promoting heavy lifting workcrews for hire.
 The building next door housed hags and their nannying service.
 There was also one for demons.

-Tom didn't know what he was doing but as soon as he set foot in the room it went silent.
+Tom didn't know what he was doing but as soon as he set foot in the room occupied by several demons it went silent.

 "I need to speak with Harry Potter," Tom declared while Voldemort protested loudly in the back of his mind increasing his headache exponentially.
 "Could someone please let him know?"